kleithegreat/second-brain/tamu/3S24/CSCE_314/notes/haskell/16_Reasoning_about_programs.md

         isZero n = False
         ```
     - The first equation `isZero 0 = True` can be freely applied bidirectionally.
-    - The second equation `isZero n = False` can be applied bidierectionally only given that the first equation does not apply.
+    - The second equation `isZero n = False` can be applied bidirectionally only given that the first equation does not apply.
 - Generally, we cannot view equations of a function with multiple equations as logical properties in isolation of each other.
 - The order of pattern matching is important.
 - Thus it is preferable to define functions such that the order of equations does not matter.